Flavine Mawete

-Flavine Mawete Musolo (born 11 December 2000), known as Flavine Mawete, is a DR Congolese footballer who plays as a winger for Adana İdmanyurduspor in the Turkish Women's Super League and the DR Congo women's national team.
+Flavine Mawete Musolo (born 11 December 2000) is a Congolese footballer who plays as a winger for Djurgårdens IF in Damallsvenskan and the DR Congo national team.

 Club career

 Mawete has played for FC Attaque Sans Recul (ASR) in the Democratic Republic of the Congo and for Simba in Tanzania.

 In 2021, she moved to Turkey to join the Turkish Women's Super League club Adana İdmanyurduspor.

+In September 2022, Mawete joined Djurgårdens IF from Adana İdmanyurduspor on a two and half year deal.

 International career

 Mawete capped for the DR Congo at senior level during the 2020 CAF Women's Olympic Qualifying Tournament (third round).